 The Society’s committee are members who have volunteered to organise the activities of the Society and generally make it function as the organisation it is today.
 Although we take on formal titles out of tradition, it’s a fairly informal committee.
 If you’re at one of our events and want to know more about the Society, please come and speak to one of us.

-The committee members for 2020–21 are:
+The committee members for 2023–24 are:

 Clare Lauwerys

-Secretary Clare's shoe collection continues to grow for reasons unknown to science.
-Our ace organiser keeps the committee in line and has learnt some astronomy too.
-We recently discovered her fiendish side when she set quizzes for us.
+Our ace organiser keeps the committee in line and has learnt some astronomy too!
+We discovered her fiendish side during lockdown when she set quizzes for us.
+She was elected Vice-President for the FAS in 2022.
+Lead for the social media team.

 STEM Ambassador.